Reliable information on urology - Patient Information

 Orchidectomy for testicular cancer

 Orchidectomy is a surgical procedure to remove one or both testicles.
-It’s usually the first step in treating testicular cancer and is important for confirming the diagnosis and preventing the cancer from spreading.
+It’s usually the first step in treating testicular cancer and is important for confirming the diagnosis, preventing the cancer from spreading and in some cases is the only treatment required.

 Related topics for further reading